UCC Undergraduate courses

 This four-year degree will expose you to interdisciplinary perspectives from the Schools of Applied Psychology, Applied Social Studies and Education, with input from Music, Drama and Theatre Studies; Occupational Therapy; and Physical Education and Sport Studies.

 Supervised work-based placements in diverse childhood-related settings form an integral part of this course.
-You will undertake a 13-week placement in both Years 2 and 3 of the course and a 2-week on-site placement in Year 4.
+You will undertake a 13-week placement in both Years 2 and 3 of the course and a one-week on-site placement in Year 4.
 The professional practice placements provide opportunities for you to apply the theories you have learned, and to experience working with children under the guidance of expert practitioners.

-This programme is approved by the Qualifications Advisory Board (Expert reviewers of Level 7 and Level 8 degree programmes for the Early Years and Care Sector) as meeting the requirements of the Professional Award Criteria and Guidelines standards.
+This course is approved by the Qualifications Advisory Board (Expert reviewers of Level 7 and Level 8 degree programmes for the Early Years and Care Sector) as meeting the requirements of the Professional Award Criteria and Guidelines standards.

 On successful completion of this course, you will be able to: